 3. Audi Super Bowl Commercial – “#DriveProgress”

 Like Budweiser, Audi sent a message in their 2017 Super Bowl ad.
 The message was about equal pay for equal work, and it was powerfully demonstrated.
-A father thinks aloud about his daughter’s future, wondering if she’ll be valued, hoping she’ll be respected and considering if he should tell her that the world is not always fair to women.
-Audi used the hashtag #DriveProgress to instill a message of hope for a more progressive future, and ends with the promise that their company, for one, is committed to equal pay for equal work.
+A father thinks aloud about his daughter’s future, wondering if she’ll be valued, hoping she’ll be respected, and considering if he should tell her that the world is not always fair to women.
+Audi used the hashtag #DriveProgress to instill a message of hope for a more progressive future, and ended with the promise that their company, for one, is committed to equal pay for equal work.